Ranked #155 car in the UK · Saloon (EV) · 2,402 units sold last year

 Forecourt score

 The Mercedes-Benz EQE loses value faster than most cars and is dearer to run than most.
-Its MOT-based reliability is excellent, 89 out of 100, ahead of 95% of the cars we track.
-On three-year value retention it ranks better than 1% of models.
+Its MOT-based reliability is good — an MOT score of 78/100.
+On three-year value retention it ranks better than 2% of models.

 Pick your version